HipsterBrown/adonis-realworld-example-app/README.md

 ## Getting started

-This codebase relies on [Node.js](https://nodejs.org/en/) version 14+ as the runtime and [pnpm](https://pnpm.io/) for package management.
-I suggest using something like [volta](https://volta.sh/) to quickly install and manage Node.js and associated tooling on your system.
+This codebase relies on [Node.js](https://nodejs.org/en/) version 18+ as the runtime and [pnpm](https://pnpm.io/) for package management.
+I suggest using something like [rtx](https://github.com/jdxcode/rtx) or [volta](https://volta.sh/) to quickly install and manage Node.js and associated tooling on your system.
 After those prerequisites have been met, run the follow commands to get started:

 ```
 cp .env.example .env